GnosGnas/Bluespec-SystemVerilog/Multiplication_module/README.md

-# Bluespec
+# Vector and Matrix Multiplication
-HDL using Bluespec
+HDL using Bluespec SystemVerilog

-The files are executed using bsc compiler and the commands to be entered in terminal have been provided in the project report
+Please see the report to see the commands to execute the files.
+Details about the project can also be found in the report